vitorstabile/logic-programming-basics/README.md

 Logical Programming is the first step in the computer science course and the first skill to learn when you want to become a software developer.

-Logical Programming have to be independet of what programming language you will use, because the logic always will be the same.
+Logical Programming must be independent of what programming language you will use because the logic always will be the same.

 The basic content of a programming logic course consists: